Benedicks-Amrein-Berthier theorem for the Heisenberg motion group and quaternion Heisenberg group: Quaternion Heisenberg group

 \section{Quaternion Heisenberg group}

 In this section, we prove an analogue of Benedicks-Amrein-Berthier theorem for the quaternion Heisenberg group.
-For this, we describe notations and preliminary facts about the quaternion Heisenberg group.
+As the multiplication of two quaternions is not commutative, the generalization of the above result in this setup is notable.
+We shall start by describing notations and preliminary facts about the quaternion Heisenberg group.
 For more details, see \cite{CM,CZ}.

 The quaternion Heisenberg group is step two nilpotent Lie group with centre $\mathbb R^3.$ Let $\mathbb{Q}$ be the set of all quaternions.
 For $q=q_0+iq_1+jq_2+kq_3 \in \mathbb{Q}$, the conjugate of $q$ is defined by $\bar{q}=q_0-iq_1-jq_2-kq_3.$ The inner product in $\mathbb{Q}$ is defined by $\langle q,\tilde{q}\rangle = \text{Re}(\bar{q}\tilde{q}).$ This leads to $|q|^2=\langle q,q\rangle=\sum\limits_{l=0}^3 q_l^2,$ and we get the relations $\overline{q\tilde{q}}=\bar{\tilde{q}}\bar{q}$ and $|q\tilde{q}|=|q\|\tilde{q}|.$ The set $\mathcal{Q}=\mathbb{Q}\times \mathbb{R}^3=\{(q,t):q\in \mathbb{Q}, t\in \mathbb{R}^3\}$ becomes a non-commutative group when equipped with the group law